gholler-sopra/hydrator-plugins/transform-plugins/docs/UnionSplitter-splittertransform.md

 Description
 -----------
-The union splitter is used to split data by a union schema, so that type specific logic can be done downstream.
+Union Splitter is an open source accelerator that is used to split data by a union schema, so that type specific logic can be done downstream.

-The union splitter will emit records to different ports depending on the schema of a particular field, or of the entire record.
+The union splitter will emit records to different ports depending on the schema of a particular field or of the entire record.
 If no field is specified, each record will be emitted to a port named after the name of the record schema.
 If a field is specified, the schema for that field must be a union of supported schemas.
 All schemas except maps, arrays, unions, and enums are supported.
 For each input record, the value of that field will be examined